 - chia seeds

-This marinade is used per two large portabella mushroom caps and marinate them for about 1 hour and 45 minutes.
+This marinade is used per two large portabella mushroom caps and marinate them for about 1 hour and 45 minutes to 2 hours.
 Simply add the mushroom caps and marinade to a sealed bag and let it sit in the refrigerator.
 The final step is grilling the mushrooms.